 4. Get lunch at Kyung’s Seafood

-If you’re looking for a more off-the-beaten-path restaurant, head to Kyung’s!
+If you’re looking for a more off-the-beaten-path restaurant to start your trip off, head to Kyung’s!

 Let me tell you, the meat jun is not to be missed here.
 Our go-to dish is a combo plate of poke, meat jun, and rice.
 It always tastes so fresh and amazing.

-On my last trip, I was gushing to the owner about how delicious our plate was, and she said their meat jun was the best on the island.
+On one of my last trips, I was gushing to the owner about how delicious our plate was, and she said their meat jun was the best on the island.
 Obviously, I have no idea if that’s true or not, but I certainly believed it by the taste of the food!

 Next time, we want to go back and try their plate of sashimi.
-It is a seafood restaurant after all!
-100% would recommend dining here.
+It is a seafood restaurant, after all.
+I 100% would recommend dining here.

 5. Get an afternoon coffee and go shopping

 At this point, being potentially jetlagged and all, you might be tired.
-A very casual activity is to walk around the Waikiki area, grab some coffee, and hunt for gifts and local treasures.
+A very casual activity is to walk around the Waikiki area, soak in the touristy vibes, grab some coffee, and hunt for gifts/local treasures.

 Kai Coffee Hawaii is a great coffee stop.
 They have an extremely delightful and creamy macadamia nut latte.

-Pro Tip: I highly recommend checking out Don Quixote as an alternative to Foodland or the ABC Stores.
+Pro Tip: I recommend checking out Don Quijote as an alternative to Foodland or the ABC Stores.
 To save some money, buy your souvenirs, coffee beans, and snacks to bring home here!

 6. Cool yourself off at Waiola Shave Ice

-A complete hole in the wall, Waiola is one of our favorite shave ice spots.
-They excel at their mochi balls, which is why I love them!
+While it’s no longer considered a hole-in-the-wall, Waiola still remains one of our favorite shave ice spots.
+They excel at their ooey-gooey mochi balls, which is why I love them!
 The passionfruit, guava, and lychee flavors are our go-to.

 For some of the best li hing candies on the island, head inside the Waiola store.
 Their li hing mangos and sour belts are some of the most potent and delicious we’ve tasted!